goafabric/fhir-facade/doc/pojo_client.md

 # What does not work
 - Extensions
-- Bundles / Search, as BundleEntry does not contain a List of Objects, but LinkedList
+- Bundles / Search, as BundleEntry does not contain a List of Objects, but LinkedList, Content is stil there though